jbloom/mutpath/examples/influenza_NP_1918_Descended/README.rst

 ===========================================
 An analysis of the evolution of nucleoprotein (NP) from influenza viruses (human and swine) descended from the 1918 virus.

+This is the analysis used to create the mutational paths in `Gong and Bloom, 2014`_.

 This analysis is found in the ``./examples/influenza_NP_1918_Descended/`` subdirectory of the main `mutpath`_ repository `on GitHub`_.

 This analysis was performed by `Jesse Bloom`_.